Brandonyli/brandonleeJIPCAD.github.io/index.md

-## A Dive into NOME3: The Non-Orientable Manifold Editor
+## A Dive into JIPCAD: Joint-Interactive-Procedural CAD

-NOME3 (Non-Orientable Manifold Editor) is an emerging new Computer-Aided-Design tool being developed by [Professor Carlo Sequin](https://people.eecs.berkeley.edu/~sequin/) and a team of undergraduate and graduate researchers at the University of California, Berkeley.
+JIPCAD (Joint-Interactive-Procedural CAD) is an emerging new Computer-Aided-Design tool being developed by [Professor Carlo Sequin](https://people.eecs.berkeley.edu/~sequin/) and a team of undergraduate and graduate researchers at the University of California, Berkeley.
 It is specifically built to assist in the design of smooth but precise free-form geometries, such as those by artists like [Eva Hild](https://www.evahild.com/ceramics) or [Charles O. Perry](http://www.charlesperry.com/).

 The project is built using C++ as the backend, with a proprietary [NOME language](https://github.com/randyfan/NOME3/wiki/NOME3-Language-Reference) used as the medium in which users can build their creations.
-The main up-to-date GitHub repository for the NOME3 Project, along with compilation and usage instructions, can be found [here](https://github.com/randyfan/NOME3).
+The main up-to-date GitHub repository for the JIPCAD Project, along with compilation and usage instructions, can be found [here](https://github.com/randyfan/NOME3).

+*Disclaimer: The JIPCAD project previously went under the project title NOME3 (Non-orientable Manifold Editor).
+References to JIPCAD and NOME3 are interchangable.

 Table of Contents
 =================